Sudanese Air Force

+The Sudanese Air Force (القوّات الجوّيّة السودانيّة) is the aerial warfare branch of the Sudanese Armed Forces.
+It was established in 1956 following Sudan's independence earlier that year, and first saw action in the First Sudanese Civil War.

 History

 The Sudanese Air Force was founded immediately after Sudan gained independence from the United Kingdom in 1956.
 The British assisted in the Air Force's establishment, providing equipment and training.
 Four new Hunting Provost T Mk 51s were delivered for jet training in 1961.
 In 1958, the Sudanese Air Force's transport wing acquired its first aircraft, a single Hunting President.
 In 1960 the Sudanese Air Force received an additional four re-furbished RAF Provosts and two more Hunting Presidents.
 Also in 1960, the transport wing's capability was increased by the addition of two Pembroke C Mk 54s.

-The Air Force gained its first combat aircraft when 12 Jet Provosts with a close air support capability were delivered in 1962.
-In the 1960s, the Soviet Union and China started supplying the Sudanese Air Force with aircraft.
+The SAF gained its first combat aircraft when 12 Jet Provosts with a close air support capability were delivered in 1962.
+In the 1960s, the Soviet Union and China began to supply the Sudanese Air Force with aircraft.
 This included supply of Shenyang F-5 fighters (F-5/FT-5 variants).